false

 Strong & Deadly Futures: A computerised school-based alcohol and drug prevention program for Aboriginal and Torres Strait Islander students

-Strong & Deadly Futures is an empowering, school-based alcohol and drug prevention program that is culturally inclusive for Aboriginal and Torres Strait Islander students.
+Strong & Deadly Futures is an empowering, school-based alcohol and drug prevention program that is culturally inclusive of Aboriginal and Torres Strait Islander students.

 The program responds to evidence that effective and culturally safe prevention approaches must incorporate cultural strengths and be developed in collaboration with communities.

 We are finalising an NHMRC-funded cluster randomised controlled trial across 22 schools in these communities to evaluate the program's effectiveness in preventing alcohol, tobacco, and cannabis use while enhancing wellbeing over a two-year follow-up.
-In 2025–26, with funding from the Department of Health, Disability and Ageing, we will expand the program to include a vaping prevention module, incorporating community consultation and pilot trial phases.
+With funding from the Department of Health, Disability and Ageing, we have expanded the program to include a four-lesson vaping prevention module, incorporating community consultation and pilot trial phases.

 Health4Life – A co-designed and scalable eHealth intervention to reduce modifiable lifestyle risk factors among adolescents